BertrandGoulois/bank-transfer-api/README.md

 npm install
 ```

-2. Create a `.env` file at the root with your database parameters and JWT secret:
+2. Create a `.env` file with your database credentials and JWT secret:

 ```
 DB_HOST=******